Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Magnetic Nanoparticle-Based Testbed

 \subsubsection{Injection}

-The injected SPION suspension is in aqueous phase.
+The injected SPION suspension is in aqueous phase with a viscosity similar to that of water, especially when mixed with the background flow.
 Hence, after injection, a one-phase flow is expected, rather than a two-phase flow, as would be the case for, e.g., an oily suspension in water.
 During injection, we have two joining flows.
 For an injection flow rate of $\Qp=\SI{5.26}{\milli\liter\per\minute}$ and a background flow rate of $\Qb=\SI{5}{\milli\liter\per\minute}$, we have a net flow rate of $\Qb+\Qp=\SI{10.26}{\milli\liter\per\minute}$ during injection and a flow rate of $\Qb=\SI{5}{\milli\liter\per\minute}$ when not injecting.
 This corresponds to variations of the effective flow velocity between $\SI{47.2}{\milli\meter\per\second}$ and $\SI{96.8}{\milli\meter\per\second}$.
 Following an injection, the increased flow velocity occurs for the injection duration of \SI{197}{\milli\second} and in principle affects the signal generated by all previous injections.
 By considering the flow rates, we can estimate the injection depth from the top to the bottom of the pipe by $2a\cdot\Qp/(\Qp+\Qb)$ \cite{deen_introduction_2016}, e.g., for $\Qp=\Qb$ we would have an injection depth of half the pipe diameter and for $\Qp\ll\Qb$ the injection depth would be close to 0.
-For the testbed parameters given in Table~\ref{tab:system parameters}, we can determine the injection depth as $\SI{0.77}{\milli\meter}$, i.e., we expect the injected SPION suspension to reside in the upper half of the tube of radius $a=\tuberadius{}$.
+For the testbed parameters given in Table~\ref{tab:system parameters}, we can determine the injection depth as $\SI{0.77}{\milli\meter}$, i.e., we expect the injected SPION suspension to reside in the upper half of the tube of diameter $2\cdot\tuberadius{}$.
 In fact, the particle volume distribution after injection determines the received signal as the SPION transport is expected to be deterministic driven by the flow.